7 Business Signage Tips for Maximum Impact

 High Color Contrast

 Color matters.
 Signs with high color contrast between background and text had a 23% boost in responses.
-A high contrast will attract the eye more quickly, so also keep in mind where your sign will be located and how it can contrast with its surroundings.
+High contrast attracts the eye more quickly, so keep in mind where your sign will be located and how it contrasts with its surroundings.

 To help you choose the color(s) matching your message, we suggest some reading on Visme to go through more details on the link between colors and marketing signage.